kangjeki/imageSelector/README.md

     let select  = new JCselector(img, input, myRes, false);

-or you want to select croper only, you cant replace URL callback with boolean true-false or actived the function;
+or you want to select croper only, you can replace URL callback with boolean true-false or actived the function;

     let select  = new JCselector(img, input, false, imgRes);